-Incentive performance remains a revenue driver and the Company prioritises improving reliability of network performance and to support a positive customer experience.
-Under the RIIO regulatory regime, and the Interruptions Incentive Scheme (IIS), the Company is incentivised on its performance against the loss of electricity supply through the recording of Customer Interruptions (CI) and Customer Minutes Lost (CML) which includes both planned and unplanned supply interruptions.
+Incentive performance remains a priority as the Company strives to deliver reliable network performance while supporting a positive customer experience.
+Under the RIIO regulatory regime, and in particular the Interruptions Incentive Scheme (IIS), the Company is incentivised on its performance against the loss of electricity supply through the recording of Customer Interruptions (CI) and Customer Minutes Lost (CML) which includes both planned and unplanned supply interruptions.
 These incentives will typically be collected two years after they are earned.

-During the year, the Company's Customer Minutes Lost (CML) decreased from 44 to 42 minutes per customer with Customer Interruptions (CI) decreasing from 48 to 42 per 100 customers.
+During the year, the Company's Customer Minutes Lost (CML) increased from 42 to 46 minutes per customer with Customer Interruptions (CI) increasing from 42 to 44 per 100 customers.
 The Company continues to outperform the pre-determined targets set by Ofgem.